 Fall is a bittersweet time here in Vermont.
 We say goodbye to the warm days of summer but we look forward to what’s coming.
-While there isn’t any snow here (yet), the leaves are falling fast.
-It’s just one more beautiful season for us.
+While there isn’t any snow here (yet) and the leaves are falling fast, it’s just one more beautiful season for us.

 What’s more, cold weather brings the opportunity for new and fun things to do outdoors.
 In fact, we think there is nothing better than a brisk fall or winter walk to increase our energy, shake the winter blues and help us sleep soundly at night.

 What to Wear When Exercising in Cold Weather

 But you want to equip yourself to stay safe and comfy.
 In this video, LynnAnn Covell, our senior exercise specialist, explains how to layer correctly so you can comfortably keep up your outdoor fitness routine during colder months.

 We summarize important points below the video for quick review.

 - It’s important to wear a hat, which helps keep your entire body warm.
 Wearing a hat prevents heat loss, so your circulatory system will have more heat to distribute to the rest of your body.

 - Make sure your middle layer of clothing, such as a sweatshirt or fleece, covers your neck.
 Hoodies are good options.